 - i.
-School collaboration update Manager Tolbert shared Mayor Pro Tem Hunt and Council Member Welch have met with administrations at West Forsyth and Reagan high schools and staff has also met with individuals from Reagan and Forsyth Country Day regarding student leadership.
-From these connections, staff invited area schools and homeschooling program to participate in an informational session at Town Hall.
+School collaboration update Manager Tolbert shared that over the course of several months Mayor Pro Tem Hunt and Council Member Welch have met with administrations at West Forsyth and Reagan high schools.
+Likewise, staff has met with individuals from Reagan and Forsyth Country Day regarding student leadership.
+From these connections, staff invited area schools and the homeschooling program to participate in an informational session at Town Hall.
 Only three individuals participated Lewisville Elementary School principal, Lewisville Middle School principal and Forsyth Country Day Interim Head Master.
 Most did not respond to the invitation.
-After discussion amongst Mayor Pro Tem Hunt, Council Member Welch, Manager Tolbert and Clerk Moore, it is recommended that student leadership be paused and continue to evaluate as time progresses.
+After discussion amongst Mayor Pro Tem Hunt, Council Member Welch, Manager Tolbert and Clerk Moore, it is recommended student leadership be paused and continue to evaluate need as time progresses.
 Staff will continue to offer an annual informational session for school leaders.
 Mayor Pro Tem Hunt commended staff for their efforts. - ii.
-Resident survey update Thus far, 291 responses to the electronic resident survey have been received since March 1.
+Resident survey update Since March 1, 291 responses to the electronic resident survey have been received.
 The survey will remain open through June 30 and staff will continue to promote.